mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/understanding-thoracic-outlet-syndrome.md

 - Swelling or discoloration in the arm
 - Weak or no pulse in the affected arm

-## Diagnosis of Thoracic Outlet SyndromeDiagnosis involves a thorough medical history and appropriate neurological and orthopedic examination.
+## Diagnosis of Thoracic Outlet Syndrome

+Diagnosis involves a thorough medical history and appropriate neurological and orthopedic examination.
 Further investigations including X-rays can be helpful in identifying underlying structural factors that may be contributing to the condition.
 In some cases, additional tests such as MRI, CT scans, or vascular studies may be necessary to confirm the diagnosis.

- ## Thoracic Outlet Syndrome TreatmentThe best treatment for thoracic outlet syndrome often involves a multidisciplinary approach.
+## Thoracic Outlet Syndrome Treatment

+The best treatment for thoracic outlet syndrome often involves a multidisciplinary approach.
 Treatment options may include:

 - Physical Therapy: This is often the first line of treatment.
 A physical therapist can guide you through exercises to strengthen and stretch the muscles in the chest, shoulder girdle, and neck.
 - Chiropractic Care: Chiropractors can help address underlying structural issues of the shoulder, neck, and spine, to encourage more space in the Thoracic Outlet.